Statistical strong lensing. III. Inferences with complete samples of lenses: Simulations

 to find the image positions.
 I assumed that only image 1 and 2 are observable, and discarded image 3, which, when present, is typically highly de-magnified.
 I calculated the magnification $\mu$ of each image and used it to compute its magnitude:

 With $m_1$ and $m_2$ I indicate the true magnitudes of the two images.
 Then, I added a random observational error of $\epsilon_m=0.1$~mag to $m_1$ and $m_2$ to generate observed magnitudes:

-Given these data, I defined as a strong lens any lens-source pair for which the observed magnitude of image 2 is brighter than a limiting magnitude $\mlim=25$.
+Given these data, I defined as a strong lens any lens-source pair for which the observed magnitude of image 2 is brighter than a limiting magnitude $\mlim=26.6$.
+The choice of this value is based on the lens search of \citet{Son++18} among data from the HSC survey: it corresponds to the $5\sigma$ detection limit for a point source in the $g$-band, which is the band used by \citet{Son++18} for the detection of lensed images.
 The selection criterion is then

 The rationale for this choice is the following.
 The process of finding lenses involves always a visual inspection step.
 During this step, lensing experts estimate to what degree a lens candidate can be considered a real strong lens.
 Only lenses that are identified with high confidence are used for a scientific analysis.
 One very important element that experts look for in their classification is the presence of multiple images \citep[see for example][]{Son++20}.
 In all practical cases, image 1 is always brighter than image 2.
 Therefore, the condition of \Eref{eq:maxmag} ensures that both images are detected.